“Where is Aditi?” he whimpered when his mother reappeared.

 As he stood over his mother’s casket, Aditi was the mother he yearned for.

 The majestic arch and turrets of the Gateway of India seemed to glow in the sunlight as Alistair’s ship entered the Bombay harbor.
-As the ship glided by, he inhaled the scent of ground spice and admired the intricate architecture of the beautiful Taj Mahal hotel.
+He inhaled the scent of ground spice and admired the intricate architecture of the beautiful Taj Mahal hotel.
 Everything was on the cusp of change; he breathed it in with salty swells of the ocean and felt invigorated.
 Bombay itself buzzed in anticipation of India’s new Independence.
 Corner stands sold independence paraphernalia and paper flags.
 Saffron, white and green saris lined the windows of the shops.
 Humidity enveloped him.
 Sweat dripped from his forehead.

 Aditi’s village was outside of Bombay.